 Small Feed Bins

-These bands are seal tight to keep out bugs and moisture.
-The poly material contains a UV inhibitor and it’s designed to be used Outdoors year-round the large slide valve is big enough for range cubes enlarger granules.
+These bands are sealed tight to keep out bugs and moisture.
+The poly material contains a UV inhibitor and it’s designed to be used Outdoors year-round the large slide valve is big enough for range cubes and enlarger granules.
 Simply pull the steel handle and the plate slides open and allows you to control the flow of grain into a bucket.
 A paragraph please note that an auger is not available with this Bend, 4 lower volume use.
 The roof and lid are both made of polyethylene well the walls are made from galvanized steel.
-The large lid locks down so it won’t blow up and prevent any rain or moisture from entering the bin.common Core
+The large lid locks down so it won’t blow up and prevents any rain or moisture from entering the bin.

-To get a sense for how it’s done, click on one of the assembly manuals below:
+To get a sense of how it’s done, click on one of the assembly manuals below:

 The bins allow large size materials to pass through the manual slide valve at the bottom.
 This works great for managing all types of materials, not just animal feed.

 A lot of homes burn pellets for heat.
 This includes corn and pellets designed specifically for burning in a stove.
 When using this system a method of storing and dispensing is made easy with the small feed bin.

 It keeps the pellets or corn dry and protected from moisture and allows for manually dispensing to a bucket set under the bin.

 The mini-feed bin is great for filling buckets and feeding animals by hand.
 It’ll also dispense range cubes as large as 3/4″ round by 2″ long.
 The large locking lid opens very wide for easy filling and its smaller size makes it very manageable.